noushinkarim/ETL-task/README.md

 UNIT TEST FILE
 The unit test file is 'unit_tests.py' and when run in the same directory as 'ETL_Exercise.py' will perform unit tests for this script - there will be no output files.

+ADDITIONAL: The script 'Simple_ETL_Exercise.py' is a simple solution for the ETL task without the use of classes or functions.